List of Michigan state parks

 This is a list of Michigan state parks and related protected areas under the jurisdiction or owned by the Michigan Department of Natural Resources (DNR) Parks and Recreation Division.
-A total of 104 state parks, state recreation areas and trail state parks currently exist along with eight other sites as well as 16 state harbors on the Great Lakes.
+A total of 113 state parks, state recreation areas, state scenic sites, and trail state parks currently exist along with six other sites as well as 16 state harbors on the Great Lakes.
 While the Parks and Recreation Division directly manages the large majority of the parks in the system, a few are either jointly-managed with other agencies or are leased to other governmental entities, either temporarily or on an ongoing basis.
 Michigan's 103 state parks and recreation areas cover 306000 acre with 14,100 campsites in 142 campgrounds and over 900 mi of trails.
 The state parks and recreation areas statewide collectively saw more than 26 million visits in 2016.

 History

 Michigan's state parks system was started in 1919.
 Three Michigan state parks pre-date the creation of the park system in 1919: Mackinac Island State Park (1895), Michilimackinac State Park (1909) and Interlochen State Park (1917).

 Mackinac Island State Park was created in 1895.
 It had served as the nation's second national park for two decades beginning in 1875.
 In 1909, Michilimackinac State Park was created in nearby Mackinaw City.
-Both of these parks, along with Historic Mill Creek State Park are under the jurisdiction of the Mackinac Island State Park Commission.
+Both of these parks, along with Dousman's Mill are under the jurisdiction of the Mackinac Island State Park Commission.

 Interlochen State Park was purchased by the Michigan Legislature in 1917 and was the first public park to be transferred to the Michigan State Park Commission in 1920.
 Because Mackinac Island State Park was a federal gift with its own commission and jurisdiction, for those reasons some choose to not consider it the first state park even though it predates Interlochen State Park by nearly 25 years.

-Since 1919, 33 additional state park units have been decommissioned for varied reasons.
-The majority of these former state park units, 16, were transferred to counties or cities and are still local parks today.
+Since 1919, 36 additional state park units have been decommissioned for varied reasons.
+The majority of these former state park units, 17, were transferred to counties or cities and are still local parks today.
 Four of the former units were incorporated into Michigan's two National Lakeshores when were created in the 1960s and 70s, while five others were removed and reverted into surrounding state lands (state game areas, state forests, state fish hatcheries, etc.).
 Four of the units were incorporated into larger state recreation areas in the 1940s in the Greater Detroit area, although one of those recreation areas is now a local park.
 Two of the former state park units are now state forest campgrounds and another two units existed on state lands which were sold to private interests and closed.
 (The Former state park units section lists each of these former units.)